New Mexico Sales and Use Tax

 The New Mexico state use tax rate is the same as the state rate, but there is no use tax collected for county, city or special districts.

 If you reside in NM, use tax is due to the state on any and all transactions where sales tax has not been paid, even out-of-state internet sales.

-Who has to pay sales or use tax to New Mexico?
+Who has to pay New Mexico sales tax or use tax?

 New Mexico says that an out-of-state seller is required to collect tax if they can be defined as "sellers that attempt to exploit in-state markets by carrying on an activity".
 New Mexico does not currently have additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.

 If you are not sure if you have established nexus in New Mexico, you can usually get free help by contacting the New Mexico Tax and Revenue Department.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in New Mexico.
 Click here for listing of recommended resources.

 Special rules applying to New Mexico sales tax and use taxes?

 - Finance charges are exempt from sales tax.

 - Clothing is taxed at the same rate as the general sales tax.

 - New Mexico Sales tax holidays are held for some back to school items .